 A: The Intuit ProConnect Tax Online Welcome Webinar is a great resource for all of the steps to get up and running on ProConnect Tax Online.
 It covers how to create an account, how to purchase returns, how to verify your EFIN, how to update preparer and firm information, and more.

 A: According to Intuit, ProSeries offers a form-based system and flexible packages to meet you and your clients’ needs, while Lacerte offers the most comprehensive premium desktop solution for tax and accounting firms, with complex individual and business clients.
 Another option is ProConnect Tax Online, which is Intuit’s cloud-based software, dedicated to helping you innovate and streamline tax preparation from anywhere.
-You can find more details about each of these solutions here.

 Q: You mentioned that you can use QuickBooks® Online Accountant for your own books for free?
 What does free mean?